aroratarunit/vidalytics/README.md

 ## Migrate the Database

-- Create Database 'acme' and import the db.sql
+- Create Database 'acme' or anything and import the db.sql.
-- Configure the Database credentials in the connection.php file.
+- Configure the Database credentials in the config/connection.php file.

+IMPORTANT
+Database and Tables have to be there.

 ### Run the project
 - Hit the below to run the project on your local server.